Decades of Christian Service

 1976 - A group of families seeking to combine academic excellence and authentic Christian principles establishes Greenville Christian School with 56 students enrolled in Kindergarten to Grade Four.

 1978 - The school adds one grade per year and establishes a unified campus by renting the Educational Building at the former Washington Street Baptist Church.

-1983 - A devasting fire consumes the Washington Street Baptist Church Educational Building.
+1983 - A devastating fire consumes the Washington Street Baptist Church Educational Building where the school was meeting.
 Undaunted, the school family re-establishes classes at another location in less than a week, and the first elementary classroom building is built at the School's current location.

 1985 - The first senior class graduates from Greenville Christian School, and the longstanding tradition of a senior class trip begins.

 1986 - The school's gymnasium is built, and athletic programs become an integral part of student life.

 1988 - GCS receives formal accreditation from the Association of Christian School International (ACSI).

 1989 - A National Honor Society chapter is established on campus, and the surrounding athletic fields are developed.

 1993 - An annex building, providing more classroom space and a new library, is constructed next to the GCS Main School building.

 1995 - The Elementary building is purchased and built with phases to add as more classrooms are needed.